dawidl022/js-rock-paper-scissors/README.md

 Simple implementation of the classic "Rock, Paper, Scissors" game in JavaScript.

-At the moment, the game input is made through `prompt()` and game results are logged to the console.
+The game is playable in the browser with the use of buttons.
+The score is updated after each round, and the game ends once either the player on the computer scores 5 points.